mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 They converted two of the station’s four docking bays into a market bazaar, which visiting merchants use to trade speculative cargo with each other.
-Members of the co-op recently salvaged an abandoned subsidised merchant, which they intend to refit and hire out to a crew, provided they limit their operations to the Lishiruud Cluster.
+Members of the co-op recently salvaged an abandoned subsidized merchant, which they intend to refit and hire out to a crew, provided they limit their operations to the Lishiruud Cluster.